Succulent tree

 Succulent Planter

 **This post may contain affiliate links.
-Which means I earn a small commission on links used at no extra cost to you.
+This means I earn a small commission on links used at no extra cost to you.
 Please see my disclosure policy for more information.**

-Prepare the tree
+Prepare the Stump

 Coconut fibre liner